 At Home With Your Temporary Neurostimulation System

-You will be sent home with your temporary neurostimulation system for approximately 3 to 7 days, depending on your doctor’s preference.
+You will be sent home with your temporary neurostimulation system for up to 10 days, depending on your doctor’s preference.
 During this time, you will be supported by your doctor for medical concerns and your care team for device-related questions.
 If you have any questions, they are just a phone call away.

 When you are home, go about your normal activities, as this will help you and your doctor evaluate how well the spinal cord stimulation addresses your pain.